vmware-workloads/ansible-windows-mssql-cluster/README.md

 - Create a Credential with:

-	* The private key of the jumpserver
+    * User/password for the Windows VMs
 	* Escalation method as `runas`
 	* Priv.
 Escallation User: `Administrator`
 	* Priv.
 Escallation Pw: `(Administrator's password)`